Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Trial frequency strategies

 \subsection{VariableTrialFrequency}

-During the development of the previous strategy, we noticed that the real interaction frequency is strictly related to the particle energy and gas conditions.
-This algorithm will try to balance the $\nu_{null}$ and $\nu_{fail}$, to achieve the highest possible efficiency $\eta$.
+During the development of the previous strategies, we noticed that the real interaction frequency is strictly related to the particle energy and gas conditions.
+This algorithm will try to balance the $\nu_{null}$ and $\nu_{fail}$, to achieve a good efficiency $\eta$.
 If we have $\nu'=\nu_{real}$, we will surely get $\nu_{null} = 0$ but, from the other side, we can get a $\nu_{fail} \gg \nu_{real}$, with the related performance loss.
-In this algorithm, we set, at every collision, a new value for $\nu'$ with a specified overhead $\zeta$ assigned by the user (reasonable values are between \SI{10}{\percent} and \SI{50}{\percent}):
+In this algorithm, we set, at the end of each \textit{grace} period, a new value for $\nu'$ with a specified overhead $\zeta$ assigned by the user (default value \SI{25}{\percent}):

-Using this approach we were able to obtain an efficiency of $\eta \approx \SI{70}{\percent}$ in several simulations when using a $\zeta \approx \SI{25}{\percent}$, as shown in \cref{img:eta_variable}.
+Using this approach we were able to obtain an efficiency $\eta$ up to $\approx \SI{80}{\percent}$ in several simulations when using a $\zeta \approx \SI{25}{\percent}$, as shown in \cref{fig:plot_efficiency_zeta,fig:plot_efficiency_gases}.
 It is important to remark that this is a state-less approach: we do not keep any state variable for the moving particles to reduce memory usage.
 State-full approaches could improve the efficiency to higher values, but it was not the main aim of our study.